List of Saki characters: Achiga Girls Academy

 Shizuno is a first year, plays the captain position, and is the main protagonist of the side-A story.
 Plays the Captain position.
 In sixth grade she befriends Nodoka Haramura and together they play in the school's mahjong club.
 Considered the club's third best player before Nodoka joined them, she had forgotten about mahjong until she stumbled upon Nodoka's national individual middle school victory.
 Because of this, she decides that she wants to go to the Inter-highs so that she can play against Nodoka once again, and thus reforms the mahjong club.
 Outside of the table, Shizuno is a high energy, athletic girl.
 She enjoys hanging out with her friends whenever possible and tries to have as much fun as she can.

 While people are led to believe that Shizuno doesn't have any special ability, it is hinted in the semifinals that she indeed does have one.
 She supposedly used it at the end of the first hanchan to win off of (and thus stop) Shiraitodai's Oohoshi Awai during her dealership.
-The only clues about her ability is the depiction of her having summitted a large hill, and the reference in the mid-game break with Ako to "11 more games" remaining.
+The only clues about her ability is the depiction of her having summited a large hill, and the reference in the mid-game break with Ako to "11 more games" remaining.
 It is strong enough that Koromo makes a point of warning Saki of it while they watch the semifinal match.

 It is finally revealed in the last chapter that Shizuno's ability is related to the mountains she played in as a child.
 Kuro and Ako recall her exploring the mountains and always finding her way home while Shizuno goes on to explain that in her time spent in the mountains, her consciousness would become one with them.
 In the same sense that the walls in mahjong are also referred to as mountains (山), Shizuno is able to explore the mahjong "mountains" to a deeper extent than her opponents.
 This doesn't necessarily result in a nullification of other player's abilities, but it can slow them down.

-As shown in the 2nd half of the semifinal Shizuno affects her opponents as follows.
-Against Senriyama's Ryuuka, when she uses her final ability of Toki's lap power it's probable that Shizuno prevents Toki from seeing a path to a winning hand.
+As shown in the second half of the semifinal Shizuno affects her opponents as follows.
+Against Senriyama's Ryuuka, when she uses her final ability of Toki's lap power it is probable that Shizuno prevents Toki from seeing a path to a winning hand.
 Versus Shindouju's Himeko and her linked power with Mairu, while Himeko still achieved her counted yakuman she noticed that her hand was slower to come together and that her link with Mairu was almost lost.
 And most decisively, against Shiraitodai's Awai she completely shuts out her double-riichi ability by creating rolls that make a final wall so deep she in effect "gets lost".
 And in the final hand (again where the final wall is very deep), Shizuno shocks Awai by taking away her kan ura-dora stating that the dead wall "is no longer her territory".